danlambertxyz/orzo/README.md

+# Orzo

-# Python OpenAI Story Generator App
+### A Python OpenAI Story Generator App

-This app generates stories and images based on user inputs.
+Orzo is an app that generates stories and images based on user inputs.

+Stories and images are both generated using OpenAI's APIs.

+Developed by Dan Lambert